Who We Are

 Monica, born in the small coastal town of Ensenada in Baja California, México, moved with her parents to the United States when she was two-years-old.
 As a child, she loved nothing more than to study and explore self-expression through writing and music.
 After graduating Valedictorian from the San Diego School of Creative and Performing Arts, she earned a B.A. in Anthropology from the University of California at Berkeley, after which she moved to Los Angeles where she worked for ten years in the recording industry.
 Today, Mónica runs her own business teaching children how to play the piano.
 She spends her days writing, reading, and tending to her much-adored daughter, husband, and dog, Annie.
 Mónica's work includes picture books: Mariana and Her Familia, The Worry Balloon, and How to Speak Spanglish.
 Her debut middle grade, Sing It Like Celia, will be released in 2024, with a nonfiction middle-grade, Leyendas/Legends! to follow in 2025.
 All of Mónica's books center on themes of identity, culture, and mental health, and challenges outdated tropes that have historically left Latine voices in the margins.
 Monica is represented by Melissa Edwards at Stonesong Literary.

 Ritu is a journalist, teacher, voice actor, motivational speaker, and a storyteller who hopes every child will discover books where they can see themselves on the pages within, and will know that their stories matter.
 Ritu recognizes herself as ethnically Indian, and is a British national who calls Hong Kong her home, where she lives with her husband and three children.
 Ritu is passionate about promoting diversity and nurturing inclusivity and empathy through writing stories that center marginalized communities and encompass universal truths.
 She is also passionate about spotlighting human interest articles with heart, and collaborating with local literary and charity organizations to promote literacy.
 Ritu is the author of the picture book, Gope and Meera--a Migration Story.
-Her debut historical middle-grade novel-in-verse, Three Colors of Hope, is set for publication in the Spring of 2024.
+Her debut historical middle-grade novel-in-verse, Lion of the Sky, is set for publication in the Spring of 2024.
 When not writing or teaching, Ritu delights in family game nights, strumming the strings of her guitar, and paddling through Hong Kong waters on her carrot-colored kayak.
 Ritu is represented by Rubin Pfeffer of Rubin Pfeffer Content, LLC.
 To learn more about Ritu, tune in to "An Inheritance Worth Sharing" on TEDx Talk, where she shares the seeds of her writing journey and what inspired her deep dive into her family’s history.

 Jennifer Ann Richter